bertrandmartel/speed-test-lib/README.md

 ### Fixed duration Upload

 Upload during a fixed duration.
-Upload will be stopped when the max duration is reached At the end of the max duration, `onInterruption` is called if upload has not be fully completed
+Upload will be stopped when the max duration is reached

 * HTTP upload for 10s max, a 10Mo file to `2.testdebit.info`